Oskareczkee/Discord-Bot/README.md

 This was the most basic setup, if this project will get noticed by anyone, who would like to use it I will write more about maintaining bot and its commands

 ## Bug reports
 I will be very glad if you spot any bug, you can add issues on github, I try to fix every bug i find.
-And the most important  - **Thank for your contribution**
+And the most important  - **Thanks for your contribution**